AlexZzz/easydiskbench/README.md

 ./plot.py -i lat_results.1.log --interval 10000 -o lat_results.png
 ```

 To plot from FIO IOPS log which is collected without summarization, it is useful to summarize values.
 Use `--sum-bucket` for it.
 Set `--value-divider` to 1, to print raw values (number of IOs).
 All the values are divided by the value represented by this option.
-Default value is 1000000, which is used to convert latency results from nanoseconds to milliseconds. `--per-second` option asks script to summarize and divide by interval all the values, which is useful for IO plot.
+Default value is 1000000, which is used to convert latency results from nanoseconds to milliseconds. `--per-second` option asks script to summarize and divide by the interval all the values on that interval, which is useful for IO plot.
 ```
 ./plot.py -i iops_results.1.log --interval 1000 --ylabel IO/s --value-divider 1 --median --per-second -o iops_results.png
 ```